Cybersecurity Advisory

 AA23-352A

-Actions to take today to mitigate cyber threats from Play ransomware:
+Organizations should take the following actions today to mitigate cyber threats from Play ransomware:

 In Australia, the first Play ransomware incident was observed in April 2023, and most recently in November 2023.